sybrew/the-seo-framework/readme.txt

 		* Post/Page SEO Settings active-tab border color.
 	* Title and description lengths are now calculated more quickly and more accurately for the SEO Bar.
 	* Words with attached plain connector punctuation (`l'apostrophe`) now get tested correctly for repeated words.
-	* Words with attached plain connector punctuation (`l'apostrophe`) are now considered a starting word, so the `l'`-part of `l'apostrophe` will also be included in the description.
+	* Words with attached plain connector punctuation (`l'apostrophe`) are now considered starting or mid-sentence words, so the `l'`-part of `l'apostrophe` will also be included in the description when it's at the start, and the `apostrophe` part won't be trimmed anymore if not followed by at least 2 more words or final punctuation (dot).
 	* Dashlane is being decadent by first removing a perfectly good desktop app, and then they quickly stopped adhering to agreed upon web accessibility standards.
 Since, it is trying to shove their own "standard" down our throats.
 We won't mention that "standard," for no one should use it.
 		* You should try Nordpass, for Dashlane's incompetence [shall not pass](https://www.youtube.com/watch?v=3xYXUeSmb-Y).
 	* The SEO Settings meta box is now also styled correctly inside the Block Editor for other post types than 'post' when positioned under the content.